Academy of Arts

 Mr Botting is an old boy with a Masters degree in Jazz and works with the school’s Jazz Band and Combos.

-HBHS is fortunate to have hosted the New Zealand School of Music in 2014, allowing students to further develop their skills under the tutilage of pianist Phil Broadhurst, drummer Jonothan Sawyer and saxophonist Pete France.
+HBHS is fortunate to have hosted the New Zealand School of Music, allowing students to further develop their skills under the tutilage of pianist Phil Broadhurst, drummer Jonothan Sawyer and saxophonist Pete France.
 This relationship is set to continue into the future.